Umbraco

 If you don’t want to write it from scratch, you’ll often be able to find structured data generators, like this one from Merkle.
 No matter which generator you choose, they’ll usually only require you to input various text values, and then give you the full JSON-LD code you need.

-Merkle schema markup generator platform
+merkle schema markup generator

 But if you want to write the schema markup yourself, that’s possible as well.
 If you’re comfortable writing it from scratch (you rock!), you can do so in any text or code editor.
 A useful tip to speed up the process is to have a blank template ready with the markup type you want to implement, and the properties ready for it.
 Then you’ll know the format is right, and you can copy in the content for each property faster.
 A good way to create a template is to copy the existing schema from another page and remove all the values, so it only has the properties left.